Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

 ## Select an offer with single scan

+The single scan feature allows you to treat each offer in the bill list individually, for instance, to apply an individual discount.
-If you select the same offer more than once, it is displayed in the bill list as one line item with the corresponding quantity indication.
-This means that the individual offer with the quantity 1 is not displayed in the bill list.
+In general, if you select the same offer more than once, it is displayed in the bill list as one single item with the corresponding quantity.
+This means that if one offer is added more than once to the bill list, an entry with the quantity 1 is not displayed in the bill list.
 Optionally, you can activate the single scan feature before you select the offers.
 By using it, each offer is listed as a single line item in the bill list, even if it is the same offer.
-This allows you to treat each offer in the bill list individually, for instance, to apply an individual discount.

 #### Prerequisites